supakeen/simba/README.md

 # simba

+**Note**: this project is still in active development and not all implementations have corresponding testcase and as such have not been proven to be correct, please hold off on using this until these tests are added and this notice is removed.

 This project provides implementations of pseudorandom number generators in pure Nim.
 It can be used to generate the same sequences as other PRNGs provided you know the parameters they use.